dspadea/misctools/README.md

 ## Use at your own risk.

-These are tools for my own use that I'm making available in the hopes that others find them useful too, even as a starting point or reference.
+These are tools for my own use that I'm making available in the hopes that others find them useful too, even if only as a starting point or reference.
 They have not been thoroughly tested outside of my own use cases.
 Make sure to review and understand each tool before using it, as it may not work on your system without modification.